NY lawmakers to strip Cuomo of emergency COVID-19 powers

 Under the proposal, standing directives taken by executive action that “manage the spread or reduction of COVID-19, facilitate the vaccination process, or require use of face coverings,” will remain in effect for an additional 30 days.
 They can then be renewed but will be subject to review by the Legislature.

-Fifteen days after the legislation goes into effect, all current suspensions and directives must be posted on the state website in a searchable format that includes details on suspensions and directives, including the reasoning behind any extensions or modifications.
+Fifteen days after the legislation goes into effect, all current suspensions and directives must be posted on the state website in a searchable format that includes details on the actions, including the reasoning behind any extensions or modifications.

 “Our proposal would create a system with increased input while at the same time ensuring New Yorkers continue to be protected,” she added.

-Cuomo’s emergency powers were set to expire on April 30, but calls to strip him of the broad authority grew in recent weeks.
-The governor has come under fire following a blistering report from James’ office accusing state officials of under-reporting nursing home deaths and critics have cried foul over the administration’s decision to stonewall state lawmakers seeking data top Cuomo aides admitted could be potentially politically damaging.
+Cuomo’s emergency powers were set to expire April 30, but calls to strip him of the broad authority used to shutter restaurants, restrict travel and other public safety measures grew in recent weeks.
+The governor has come under fire following a blistering report from James’ office accusing state officials of underreporting nursing home deaths, and critics have cried foul over the administration’s decision to stonewall state lawmakers seeking data top Cuomo aides admitted could be potentially politically damaging.

-Republicans have blasted Democrats, who control both chambers, for not acting sooner and repeatedly introduced hostile amendments in an attempt to revoke Cuomo’s executive authority.
+Republicans have blasted Cuomo’s fellow Democrats, who control both chambers, for not acting sooner and repeatedly introduced hostile amendments in an attempt to revoke Cuomo’s executive authority.

 Heastie’s office pushed back Tuesday ahead of the agreement being announced, slamming GOP lawmakers for making political hay out of the matter.